LibCrowds/libcrowds-analyst/README.md

 rules set out for that project (see [Analysis](README.md#Analysis)).
 The  task's result is updated accordingly.

+To facilitate reproducible research, since v3.0.0 the DOI of the version of LibCrowds Analyst used is added to each result.

 ## Requirements

 - [PyBossa](https://github.com/PyBossa/pybossa) >= 1.2.0.